 3. Munchkin Cool Flow Back Sleeper:

-Munchkin Cool Flow Back Sleeper comes with some expert recommendation!
+Munchkin Cool Flow Back Sleeper comes with some expert recommendations!
 With the approval of the American Academy of Pediatrics, you can safely invest in this super-comfy sleeper.
-Its cross ventilation design helps prevent SIDS.
+Its cross ventilation design helps prevent SIDS and provide a safe and snug environment to sleep.
 You can also use it as your baby grows, thanks to its adjustable design.

 4. Baby Delight Snuggle Nest Surround:

 It is a great buy for co-sleeping parents.
 You can also use it as a travel bed or a napping space.
 Its side panels come with vents and ensure baby sleep positioner safety from SIDS.
 It also comes with an incline wedge to offer your infant relief from reflux and spit ups.

 Bonus: The Baby Delight Snuggle Nest Surround comes with a sound and light show, to provide your little one the perfect sleep time setting.

 5. The First Years Close & Secure Sleeper: